St. Paul's Hospital

 Through our unique partnership with Saskatchewan Health Authority, St. Paul’s Hospital is responsible for the governance and management of the following core programs in the region:

 ➔ Chronic Disease Management

 ➔ Palliative and Hospice Care

 ➔ Spiritual Care

-Saskatoon Health Region manages all other programs and services offered at St. Paul’s Hospital.
-For more information, visit Saskatoon Health Region.
+Saskatchewan Health Authority manages all other programs and services offered at St. Paul’s Hospital.
+For more information, visit Saskatchewan Health Authority.